Tehya-003/Face_recognition_attendance-system/README.md

     'UID': 'your_username',
     'PWD': 'your_password'
 }
-📊 Attendance Calculation
+# 📊 Attendance Calculation
 Attendance is calculated based on a default 30-day period.
 If an employee is present, their attendance is recorded as a fraction (e.g., 1/30) and updated each day they are recognized.

-📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Breaking Down the Repo
+# Breaking Down the Repo
 At first glance, the files in the repo may look intimidating and overwhelming.
 To avoid that, here is a quick guide:

-.gitignore: Specifies which files/folders to ignore when committing. g.py: The main script that runs the face recognition and attendance system. requirements.txt: List of Python dependencies needed for the project.
+-.gitignore: Specifies which files/folders to ignore when committing.
+-facerecognition.py: The main script that runs the face recognition and attendance system.
+-requirements.txt: List of Python dependencies needed for the project.
-README.md: This readme file.
+-README.md: This readme file.

-How it Works
+# How it Works
 Start the Application:

 Run python g.py to launch the application.